-- The Net Capital Assets of the Authority's Sewer Operation total \$8.23 million, which is a \$1.08 million or 15.11% increase from 2020.
-Even though there were routine additions to current year capital asset equipment, the increase is mainly attributable to construction in progress for the pumping station upgrade project. - The Total Assets of the Authority's Sewer Operation increased \$1.81 million to \$12.2 million in 2021.
-The increase was mainly attributable to the increase in Current Assets-Unrestricted and the increase in net capital assets as described above. - During the year, the operating revenues of the Authority's Sewer Operation were \$2.19 million which is a \$20 thousand or .84% decrease from 2020, which is mainly attributable to an increase in septage revenue, and a decrease in connection fees. - The Authority's Sewer operating expenses decreased by \$139 thousand to \$1.44 million compared to 2020, a decrease of 8.79%.
-The most notable decrease is attributable to the pension and other post employment benefits categories. - The Sewer Operation had a positive change in Net Position of \$696 thousand to \$4.92 million.
+- The Total Assets of the Authority's Sewer Operation increased \$.57 million to \$12.3 million in 2021.
+The increase was mainly attributable to the increase in Current Assets-Unrestricted. - During the year, the operating revenues of the Authority's Sewer Operation were \$2.12 million which is a \$44 thousand or .20% decrease from 2021, which is mainly attributable to an decrease in user charges and fees as well as a decrease in interest. - The Authority's Sewer operating expenses decreased by \$89 thousand to \$1.36 million compared to 2021, a decrease of 5.30%.
+The most notable decrease is attributable to the pension and other post employment benefits categories. - The Sewer Operation had a positive change in Net Position of \$727 thousand to \$5.59 million.